yclas/guides/docs/Advertisement-change-settings-for-ads.md

 # How to change settings for ads

 Yclas allows you to control the number of advertisements you want to display per page, in RSS and Map.
-You can also choose how to sort them in listing and which ads to display on your homepage!
+You can also choose how to sort them in listing and which ads to display on your homepage.

-To access these settings, go to the Panel,  **Settings**  ->  **Advertisement**.
-Choose  **Listing Options**  section to find the following fields:
+To access these settings,login to your **Admin Panel** ->  **Settings**  ->  **Advertisement** ->  **Listing Options**  section to find the following fields:

 -   **Advertisements per page:**  This is to control how many advertisements are being displayed per page.
 Insert an integer value as a number limit.
 -   **Advertisements in RSS:**  How many ads are going to appear in the RSS of your site.